NVIDIA/cutlass/media/docs/cpp/xe_rearchitecture.md

     \end{array}
     \end{array}
 ```
+The subgroup view shows the data that the entire subgroup owns.
+The idea here is that the subgroup owns 32 values, enumerated in the order shown.
+These indices represent the order of elements in registers.
+Recall that Intel GPUs have no notion of a "register owned by a thread."
+Registers belong to subgroups, because it is a SIMD architecture.

 (Following CuTe convention, `TxVy` means thread `x`, value `y`.)

 An individual DPAS atom's A matrix follows the same pattern, with height ranging from 1 to 8, and width equal to 8 (tf32), 16 (f16/bf16), or 32 (s8/u8).
 The DPAS C matrix is also organized this way, except that its width is always 16.